JulzDave/Schematics-Extension/README.md

 ## Features

-Describe specific features of your extension including screenshots of your extension in action.
-Image paths are relative to this README file.

-For example if there is an image subfolder under your extension project workspace:

-\!\[feature X\]\(images/feature-x.png\)

-> Tip: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
-We recommend short, focused animations that are easy to follow.
+Currently, this extension only supports `NestJS` plugins on an `@nrwl/NX` workspace

 ## Requirements

--   This extension will not work outside of an NX workspace.
+-   This extension will not work outside of an `@nrwl/NX` workspace.
--   A NestJS plugin must already be installed to apply the schematic.
+-   A `NestJS` plugin must already be installed to apply the schematic.

 ## Instructions

-To activate the Mataf custom NX-NestJS schematic activate the command-line (`Ctrl+Shift+P`) and enter "Mataf NX-NestJS schematic".
+1. Activate the command-line (`Ctrl+Shift+P`) and enter `"Mataf schematic"`.
+2. Choose the relevant schematic.
-You will thereafter be prompted for the name of your NestJS plugin.
-(Not the NX workspace name)
+3. You will thereafter be prompted with a use-case specific instruction in the terminal.

 ## Extension Settings